-Governor Mills signed into law LD 1545 (SP 482) “An Act Regarding the Testing of Adult Use Marijuana and Marijuana Products” on March 23rd.
+Governor Mills signed into law LD 1545 (SP 482) “An Act Regarding the Collection of Samples for Testing of Adult Use Marijuana and Adult Use Marijuana Products” on March 23rd.
 The law passed both chambers of the Maine State Legislature before the Legislature adjourned one month early as a result of the COVID-19 outbreak.
 The House and Senate did not vote on any other marijuana-related bills, so no other changes will be made to the medical or adult use marijuana programs in Maine this legislative session.

 The way the adult use marijuana testing provisions were originally drafted, licensed testing facilities would have been required to travel to every licensed adult use marijuana establishment across the state in order to collect samples and transport the samples back to their licensed facilities for testing.
 Given that the majority of the testing facilities that have begun the state licensing and certification processes are located in southern Maine, it would have been nearly impossible to adequately serve marijuana establishment licensees further north.

 In order to address this potential bottleneck, the amendment to the law creates a new license category for “sample collectors.”
 Applicants for a sample collector license do not need to seek local authorization in order to obtain an active license from the state.